Pleasure Beach Express: Operation

 The line has two stations, Pleasure Beach Express station and Star Halt.
 The latter is now a request stop.

 The train now runs in the opposite direction it did originally.
 The animal statues and figures are all facing the wrong way, and there are various signs in the tunnel mouths indicating the direction the train used to travel.
 Sometimes the railway runs backwards to give passengers a different view of the line.

-Diesel locomotives
+Locomotives

 The original two locomotives were supplied in 1933 and were named Mary Louise and Carol Jean after the daughters of then-park owner Leonard Thompson.
 The third was to be named William Geoffrey after his son, but a visit to the factory building it prompted him to change its name to Princess Royal.
 It was renamed to Geoffrey Thompson OBE in his honour after Thompson's death in 2004.
 All three were built by Hudswell Clarke in Hunslet, Leeds, who had also supplied locomotives for North Bay Railway and Golden Acre Park, Leeds.
 They went on to build two more 4-6-2 class locomotives for Billy Butlin to use at the Empire Exhibition in Glasgow in 1938.